Today, I have a guest post from Chris Huntley. Enjoy

 Life insurance can pay for some or all of any applicable taxes your estate will owe.
 That way, more of your money goes to your heirs instead of the government.

-Life insurance can also make it easier to divvy up your assets between your heirs.
+Life insurance can also make it easier to divide your assets between your heirs.
 For example, if you have a lot of real estate and other illiquid assets, it can be tough to split those up equally.

 Life insurance can be used to equalize the shares of your estate for everyone involved.